 What Do My Placement Scores Mean?

-You may take ACCUPLACER, ACT, or SAT to determine your placement scores.
-Once your scores have been determined, you can review the placement chart for math and science courses.
-Your navigator can help you understand which classes you will be enrolled into based on how you scored.
+Your placement scores are used to enroll you in the level of math and writing where you are most likely to succeed.
+Once your scores have been determined, you can view the placement chart for math, writing, and reading courses.
+Your Navigator can help you understand which classes you will be enrolled into based on how you scored.